Conner Kent: Infinite Crisis, death, and return (2005–11)

 In Infinite Crisis (2005), Superboy-Prime watches Conner during his seclusion in an alternate dimension.
 Along with Alexander Luthor Jr., another survivor of the previous Crisis, Superboy-Prime intends to reconstruct the universe in his image after determining that the heroes he has been observing do not meet his standards of heroism.
 Resentful of Conner, whom he claims has lower standards than his own despite a seemingly perfect life, Superboy-Prime attacks him.
 Superboy is killed during the battle and buried in Metropolis alongside the Superman and Lois Lane of Earth-Two.

 In Final Crisis: Legion of 3 Worlds (2008), Starman recovers Conner's corpse and places him in a Kryptonian healing chrysalis, resurrecting him in the 31st century.
 Superboy battles Superboy-Prime before returning to the 21st century.

 During the Blackest Night storyline, Conner is briefly recruited into Black Lantern Corps due to having previously died.
-Wonder Girl manages to free him by using the temporally-complex nature of his resurrection against his Black Lantern self, luring him to the Fortress so that his power ring can be removed and and destroyed.
+Wonder Girl manages to free him by using the temporally-complex nature of his resurrection against his Black Lantern self, luring him to the Fortress so that his power ring can be removed and destroyed.